What is bias in machine learning

 What is bias in machine learning?

-Bias in machine learning is a term used to describe the ways that artificial intelligence (AI) systems can be unintentionally discriminatory.
-The term was first coined by Geoffrey Hinton, who is widely considered to be one of the fathers of AI.
+Bias in machine learning is a term that you can use it to describe the ways that artificial intelligence (AI) systems can be unintentionally discriminatory.
+Geoffrey Hinton, widely considered one of the fathers of AI, first coined the term.
+Different types of bias exist in machine learning.

 The three main types of bias in machine learning are: